rohancsalvi/rohancsalvi/_pages/about.md

 ## Introduction
 <img src="/images/ncsa_talk.jpg" alt="Giving Talk NCSA student Conference" style=" float: right; width: 200px;"/>
 I am Rohan Charudatt Salvi, an aspiring NLP researcher and a recent master's graduate from the University of Illinois Urbana-Champaign.
 My passion for Natural Language Processing (NLP) drives my research and professional pursuits.

-Equipped with a strong foundation in programming languages such as Python, R, C++, and topics such as Data Structures and Algorithms.
-I have also developed a growing skillset in fields including Natural Language Processing, Deep Learning, and Computer Vision.
+Equipped with a strong foundation in programming languages such as Python, R, C++ and topics such as Data Structures and Algorithms.
+I have also developed a growing skillset in Natural Language Processing, Deep Learning, and Computer Vision.

 ## Personal & Professional Mission 🌐

-My career trajectory is firmly anchored in advancing the field of NLP.
-I want to pursue a Ph.D. program, to create NLP-based tools that not only advance scientific understanding but also have tangible impacts on society.
-My three primary research interests in NLP are:

-- Information extraction: How can we extract meaningful information from text in domains such as medicine and law, which require models to possess domain knowledge and contextual understanding?
-- Conversational Agents & Question Answering: How can we create better open domain and goal-oriented dialogue models that are diverse and grounded in information?
-How can dialogue systems be enabled to work with dynamic knowledge bases and better understand the contexts of dialogues and questions?
-- Bias, Fairness, and Evaluation of NLP Models: How can we develop socially grounded and task/domain-specific frameworks for a holistic evaluation of biases, fairness, and performance in NLP models?
+My research ultimately bridges the gap between technological innovation and societal needs, ensuring our advancements meet people's requirements and are as inclusive as they are groundbreaking.
+I explore how we can employ information extraction and conversational agents to enhance access to meaningful information across domains.
+While developing models for such real-world applications, I am also keen to understand these models from a societal viewpoint, assessing their biases and finding ways to ensure fairness through equitability and reliability.

 ## Academic Background 📚
-From my formative years at VNIT, Nagpur to my recent academic accomplishments at UIUC, my journey has been a consistent pursuit of knowledge and innovation in technology.
+From my formative years at VNIT, Nagpur, to my recent academic accomplishments at UIUC, my journey has been a consistent pursuit of knowledge and innovation in technology.
 My diverse work experiences, ranging from research internships to engineering roles, have seen me address complex challenges in NLP and develop data-driven solutions.
-This rich tapestry of experiences has equipped me with not only a strong technical foundation but also a versatile problem-solving approach, making me well-prepared for the rigorous demands of a Ph.D. program.
+This wide array of experiences has equipped me with a strong technical foundation and a versatile problem-solving approach, making me well-prepared for the rigorous demands of a Ph.D. program.

 ## Connect With Me 🤝
-I’m always eager to connect with fellow professionals and enthusiasts in the field.
+I’m always eager to connect with fellow professionals and enthusiasts.
 Feel free to reach out for discussions, collaborations, or just a friendly chat about the latest in AI and language processing.

 ## News and Updates

-- 🎉 **[11-21-2023]:** Our Paper "PrivacyChat: Utilizing Conversational Language Model for Fine-Grained Information Extraction over Privacy Policies" got accepted at the IConference,2024
+- 🎉 **[11-21-2023]:** Our Paper "PrivacyChat: Utilizing Conversational Language Model for Fine-Grained Information Extraction over Privacy Policies" was accepted at the IConference,2024

 ---